Are you looking for places that have exhibits or displays of dinosaurs for kids?

 Dinosaurs for kids in Brisbane and beyond

 Are the little people in your house budding palaeontologists?
 Always finding yourself playing Jurassic Park in the sandpit?
 We’ve compiled a list of cool places to go on day trips for Brisbane kids who love dinosaurs!
 Some of these amazing activities are quite close to home but some will require adventurous travel!

 Be amazed, engaged and excited about learning about natural history alongside your children.
 Read on to find out more about these great places that house dinosaurs for kids.

 The first port of call on any archaeology journey, when searching for dinosaurs for kids should be the Queensland Museum, located at the corner of Grey and Melbourne Streets, South Bank.

 Open Monday-Friday from 9.00 to 5.00 and weekends from 9.30 to 5.00 (closed Good Friday, Christmas Day & Boxing Day.
-Open ANZAC Day from 1.30 pm) and serviced by a range of public transport and paid parking options, the Museum will often have different exhibits to entrance young learners.
+Open ANZAC Day from 1.30 pm) and serviced by a range of public transport and paid parking options, the Museum will often have different exhibits to entrance young learners with a love of dinosaurs.

 Helpful staff will be able to answer any questions your kids have bubbling away and entry is free except for special exhibits.